- What Is a Migraine?

 Pregnancy Migraine Myths

 Unfortunately, many untruths are spread about migraines.
 While some of the causes are misunderstood, people make their conclusions without any scientific basis.
-Below are some baseless myths such as:
+Below are some baseless myths:

-- Listen To Your Body: Train yourself to listen to your body.
+Train yourself to listen to your body.
 While not all migraines have a slow build-up, the signs and symptoms often appear before the attack.
 Getting yourself attuned to these small warnings can help you manage a migraine.
-If you’re stressing out too much and know that its one of your triggers, you could take evasive action immediately.
+If you’re stressing out too much and know that it’s one of your triggers, you could take evasive action immediately.
 This could be as simple as forcing yourself to take a break by listening to music or watching a funny movie.
 The aim is to pre-empt a migraine before it becomes unbearable.

 - Peppermint Oil